pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/ErrorMessages.md

 However, when this parser fails it can only highlight the entire line as having a problem because it cannot know that the only thing that failed was that the first two characters were slashes.

-We can write this parser in a different, but equivalent, way by first using the ``Not`` parser to confirm that the line does not begin with "//", and then consume the entire line:
+We can rewrite this parser in a different, but equivalent, way by using the ``Not`` parser to first confirm that the line does not begin with "//", and then consume the entire line:

 ```swift
 let uncommentedLine = Parse {